SvitlanaKo/documentation/user_guide/getting_started/common_actions/import_price_lists.rst

    "sku_001", 42, "kg", 100, "USD"

-.. note:: The unit and currency should be created prior to the inventory levels import.
+.. note:: The unit and currency should be created before the inventory levels import.

+To import a bulk of price information:

+1. Navigate to the **Sales > Price Lists** and click on the price list which you would like to update using the bulk import.

 .. include:: /user_guide/getting_started/common_actions/import.rst
    :start-after: after